KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 ## Where do I start?

--  Anyone who is interested in developing new, or amending existing, FHIR assets should engage with the IOPS Team to prepare a pack using the Core Pack template which is available in <a href="#appendixc" >Appendix C</a>.
+-  Anyone who is interested in developing new, or amending existing, FHIR assets should engage with the IOPS Team.
 - If further clinical and technical assurance work is needed, the IOPS Team will then start to prepare the schedule, including estimating the number of sprints required.
 - The IOPS Team will invite other stakeholders, such as terminologists, clinical safety representatives, clinicians, First of Type representatives and vendors to establish representation and availability for the process.